sohjnthn/For-own-learning/README.md

 1. Do not delete all package folders for an Android Studio project (they look similar to the IntelliJ IDEA project package folders), otherwise, a new AndroidStudio project should be created.

 2. The new Android Studio project should be created as a "No Activity" project, with the language "Java", and the build configuration language "Groovy DSL (build.gradle)".
+As compared to an IntelliJ IDEA project, the same build.gradle file's text can be used for the Gradle Scripts - build.gradle (Module: app).

-3. Remember to rename the packages to "com.example.hellocucumber" for the Java files and the testng.xml file.
+4. Remember to rename the packages to "com.example.hellocucumber" for the Java files and the testng.xml file.

-4. Noting that the Android Studio project's src folder is under the app folder, similar to the InteliiJ IDEA project, add the Selenium_Screenshot_Images folder, target folder, resources folder, features folder under the resources folder, and the smartphone applications' .apk files directly under the Android Studio project's folder, and under the Android Studio Project's folder, to be safe.
+5. Noting that the Android Studio project's src folder is under the app folder, similar to the InteliiJ IDEA project, add the Selenium_Screenshot_Images folder, target folder, resources folder, features folder under the resources folder, and the smartphone applications' .apk files directly under the Android Studio project's folder, and under the Android Studio Project's folder, to be safe.

-5. It is noted that the Android Studio Project was sometimes able to click on the correct (not detectable by Appium for smartphone applications) partialLinkText.
+6. It is noted that the Android Studio Project was sometimes able to click on the correct (not detectable by Appium for smartphone applications) partialLinkText.
 For the IntelliJ IDEA project, the correct partialLinkText was never clicked on, as only the next clickable link is clicked on.

-6. As the Android Studio project MyApplication5's "Spark" ExtentReports are not restricted by filepaths, they reached MyApplication5 - app - target folder.
+7. As the Android Studio project MyApplication5's "Spark" ExtentReports are not restricted by filepaths, they reached MyApplication5 - app - target folder.

-7. The desktop web browser (Google Chrome) screenshot images went to the IntelliJ IDEA project Selenium_Tutorial - Selenium_Screenshot_Images folder
+8. The desktop web browser (Google Chrome) screenshot images went to the IntelliJ IDEA project Selenium_Tutorial - Selenium_Screenshot_Images folder
 (As Selenium_Tutorial was where the original files were located).

-8. The smartphone application (Android 15) screenshot images went to the IntelliJ IDEA project Selenium_Android - Selenium_Screenshot_Images folder
+9. The smartphone application (Android 15) screenshot images went to the IntelliJ IDEA project Selenium_Android - Selenium_Screenshot_Images folder
 (As Selenium_Android was where the original files were located).

-9. The Java files and the testng.xml should still be under the src - test - java - package folder for both IntelliJ IDEA (the package folder is cucumber); and Android Studio (the package folder is com.example.cucumber).
+10. The Java files and the testng.xml should still be under the src - test - java - package folder for both IntelliJ IDEA (the package folder is cucumber); and Android Studio (the package folder is com.example.cucumber).

 11. The src - test folder, contains the resources folder, which contains the features folder for Selenium_Tutorial.feature; and Selenium_Android.feature.